cs3org/wopiserver/README.md

 This project has been presented at the [ownCloud Conference 2017](https://occon17.owncloud.org).
 Slides available at [slideshare.net](https://www.slideshare.net/giuseppelopresti/collaborative-editing-and-more-in-cernbox).

 ## Unit testing

 The `/test` folder contains some unit tests for the supported storage interfaces.
-No tests are provided (yet) for the core WOPI server.
+No tests are provided (yet) for the core WOPI server, though the test suite aims at covering all storage access patterns used by the WOPI server.

 By default, the local storage is tested.
 To run the tests, use the standard python unittest arguments: